 In an effort to combat consumer-level demand for commercial sex, the San Bernardino County Sheriff’s Office has conducted numerous reverse stings, often in collaboration with municipal police departments.
 For example, in September 2013, deputies from the San Bernardino County Sheriff’s Department, supported by officers from the Victorville Police Department, conducted a nine-hour sting using female “investigators” as decoys.
-Twelve johns were arrested as a result; all had their names, ages, and hometowns publicized in local media outlets.
-In November 2015, VPD officers conducted a second street-level reversal that netted the arrests of nine johns, whose names were not reported in press.
+Twelve male sex buyers were arrested as a result; all had their names, ages, and hometowns publicized in local media outlets.
+In November 2015, VPD officers conducted a second street-level reversal that netted the arrests of nine sex buyers, whose names were not reported in press.
 A similar operation in 2016 produced the arrest of 8 sex buyers.

 In June 2017, an undercover prostitute operation resulted in the arrest of sex buyers in an 8-hour period.
 Deputies from the San Bernardino County Sheriff’s Victorville Station conducted the operation aimed at identifying prostitutes and those soliciting prostitutes in order to charge them with those crimes.
 Deputies working as decoy prostitutes arrested at least 13 male sex buyers, whose names were included in press releases.